jay0x5/Bot/README.md

 heres my mail: contactjay0x5@gmail.com

 IMPORTANT: also, the implementation is still not entirely done, i am still tweaking it so dont brag after running an incomplete code ;)

+Feel free to contribute by doing a pull request and proper contributed code explanation :D